An In-Depth Look at Two Factor Authentication

 Going back to the old days when people would only use checks to pay for their purchases, most businesses would ask for two physical IDs, such as a school or work ID and state DMV.
 It may seem outdated and different in comparison with the password-and-phone authentication process, but it was also a form of 2FA.

-The main rule of two factor authentication is for the user to provide not just one method but two to prove their identity.
-Only then can they access their account.
+The main rule of two-factor authentication is for the user to provide not just one method but two to prove their identity.

 Why Should You Use Two Factor Authentication?